pkclsoft/SpriterKit/README.md

 Some parts of SpriterKit have been ported or migrated from SwiftSpriter and for those I refer to the license in that project.

-SpriterKit is available under the GNU GENERAL PUBLIC LICENSE.
+SpriterKit is available under the GNU GENERAL PUBLIC LICENSE v3.
 See the LICENSE file for more info.